 Storage infrastructure is a key component of any datacenter.
 Some businesses have taken to using servers as storage arrays due to the flexibility they offer when it comes to management and upgrading hardware.
-If you are using an older server for your storage infrastructure, you can enjoy serious improvement by upgrading to a new server based on the powerful Intel Xeon Processor E5-2600 v2 product family and other Intel components that boost performance.
+If you are using an older server for your storage infrastructure, you can enjoy serious improvement by upgrading to a new server based on the powerful Intel Xeon Processor E5-2600 v3 product family and other Intel components that boost performance.

-In the Principled Technologies labs, we tested an older storage server with hard disk drives (HDDs) against a new solid-state drive (SSD)-based server with the Intel processor E5-2640 v2.
-The newer server also used a 10Gb network interface card (NIC), versus a 1GB NIC in the older server.
-The new storage server delivered more than 24 times as many transactions per minute (TPM), handled much better I/O, and delivered much better latency.
+In the Principled Technologies labs, we tested an older storage server with SATA solid-state drives (SDDs) against a new PCIe[®] SSD-based server with the Intel processor E5-2695 v3.
+The newer server also used four ports on a 10Gb network interface card (NIC), versus a single port on the NIC in the older server.
+The new storage server delivered 54.5 percent more transactions per minute (TPM), handled 42.4 percent greater I/O, and delivered much quicker response times.

-This performance gain shows the power of newer Intel technologies across the board.
-Whether NIC, storage, or processor, you could stand to benefit greatly by upgrading your servers with Intel's offerings.
+This performance gain shows the power of newer Intel storage and processor technologies and how you could stand to benefit greatly by upgrading your servers with Intel's offerings.